Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules & Tax Guide

 Tax Implications for Prize Home Winners

-Prize home winnings are not subject to income tax in Australia.
-However, if you sell the home later, you may owe capital gains tax on the increase in value.
+Prize home wins are not taxed as income in Australia.
+If you sell the home later, you may owe capital gains tax.
 The ATO treats prize homes as a capital asset acquired at market value on the draw date.

 You do not owe stamp duty on the prize.
-However, if you later transfer the property or refinance a mortgage, standard state conveyancing duties apply.
-Consult a tax accountant before claiming any exemptions; individual circumstances vary by state and personal financial structure.
+If you later sell or refinance, standard state duties apply.
+Talk to a tax accountant before claiming any exemptions.

 Stamp Duty and Ownership Transfer